Typhoon Mangkhut's trail of destruction

 Video

-Rescuers in the Philippines are searching for bodies buried by a landslide that hit as the country was battered by one of the most powerful storms to have hit the region in decades.
+Rescuers in the Philippines are searching for bodies buried by a landslide that hit as one of the most powerful storms in decades battered the region.

 -